 Unit 1, Understanding Organisations: Strategy and Strategic Thinking.
 This Unit lays the foundation for implementing strategy by focusing on organisational features that influence strategy implementation.
 It highlights that crafting and executing strategy rests on the elements of an organisation's priorities, focusing on key parts of this response, including strategic planning and strategic thinking.

 Unit 2, Strategising: Turning Strategy into Organisational Action.
 In this Unit, we outline the nature of strategising and executing strategic priorities.
-It concentrates on the balancing act that strategy making requires, with a focus on open systems thinking and executing strategy systems.
+It concentrates on the balancing act that strategy-making requires, with a focus on open systems thinking and executing strategy systems.

 Unit 3, Structuring for Effective Strategy.
 This Unit outlines how organisations design and structure for effective strategy outcomes.
 It concentrates on the alignment between structure and strategy and insights on the challenges that design holds for bringing about strategy initiatives.
 It further prompts critical insights into convention on what well-designed organisations mean for strategy.

-Unit 5, Staying Flexible" Making Strategic Agility Work.
-In this Unit, as we begin consideration of the "forces" (Part 2) that translate strategy, we concentrate on teams and how team organisation impacts on implementation.
-Recognising that strategy making impacts survival and success and leads to efficiency gains, it considers how work teams can be used to be strategically agile, in constantly changing environments.
+Unit 5, Staying Flexible: Making Strategic Agility Work.
+In this Unit, as we begin consideration of the 'forces' (Part 2) that translate strategy, we concentrate on teams and how team organisation impacts on implementation.
+Recognising that strategy-making impacts survival and success and leads to efficiency gains, it considers how work teams can be used to be strategically agile in constantly changing environments.
 It also discusses the tensions between formal processes of strategic planning and the need for strategic agility.

 Unit 6, Multibusiness Partnerships and Corporate Parenting.
 This Unit focuses on multibusiness growth and strategy for diversified companies.
 It considers the growth that organisations seek in extending their market or place in the market.
-Presenting strategic fit, with this application it discusses the step from good strategy to organising for strategic diversification, and the relationships used to facilitate corporate parenting and partnerships.
+Presenting strategic fit, it discusses the step from good strategy to organising for strategic diversification, and the relationships used to facilitate corporate parenting and partnerships.

 Unit 8, Adaptability: Techniques to Drive Positive Strategic Transformation.
-This Unit begins a discussion on "purpose" (Part 3) in converting strategy, focusing on the synergy challenges and synergy opportunities available when implementing strategy.
+This Unit begins a discussion on 'purpose' (Part 3) in converting strategy, focusing on the synergy challenges and synergy opportunities available when implementing strategy.
 It discusses the tactical strategy moves that organisations adapt to in creating distinct market space and growth.
-By considering the parts of this positive strategy it deals with the choices useful to frame strategy around strengths and opportunities, such as how to use the positive in downsizing and outsourcing.
+By considering the parts of this positive strategy, it deals with the choices useful to frame strategy around strengths and opportunities, such as how to use the positive in downsizing and outsourcing.